timrio/deep_learning_project/README.md

 ## Run code

-Run the different models and data processings by running `run_models.ipynb` To run the attnsleep model please refer to https://github.com/emadeldeen24/AttnSleep
+Run the different models and data processings by running `run_models.ipynb` To run the attnsleep model please refer to https://github.com/emadeldeen24/AttnSleep (you need to convert the eeg signals files to npz files before running the model)